Image Similarity using An Ensemble of Context-Sensitive Models: Experiment

-\textbf{Visualization of CS Training Process:} We visualize the CS training process by showing testing results (on the validation set) at the end of each training epoch, as well as reporting a global accuracy score (on the validation set) for each epoch.
-As shown in Figure \ref{fig:step}, as the CS models are being trained, the global accuracy almost remains unchanged, i.e., $\sim$74.5\% and $\sim$76\% for the city- and flower-sensitive model.
-Note that the binary classifiers are trained from scratch, and therefore it is noticeable that the performance improves gradually during training for some specific area (the second row).
-We highlight the area where we see the improvement from the binary classifiers, and we show that we can also see the improvement when using embeddings within the highlighted area (the first row).
-This shows that CS training is able to improve local performance, and more visualized training processes of other CS models can be found in Appendix E.
+\textbf{Visualization of CS Fine-tuning:} We visualize the CS fine-tuning process by showing testing results (on the validation set, 12k random triples), as well as reporting a global accuracy score (on the validation set) at the end of each training epoch.
+Each scatter point represents the accuracy score of a CS model on all triples $(R_i, x_a, x_b)$ sharing the same reference image $R_i$, and the scatter point is located based on the feature vector of $R_i$ (as stated in Section \ref{sec:method}).
+As shown in Figure \ref{fig:step}, we highlight the area where we see the local improvement (around $R_i$).
+Whilst the local performance on the highlighted area has improved, the global accuracy (on the entire validation set) almost remains unchanged, i.e., $\sim$74.5\% and $\sim$76\% for the city- and flower-sensitive model.
+This shows that CS fine-tuning is able to improve local performance but not global performance, and we show more visualized fine-tuning processes of other CS models in Figure \ref{fig:steps_more} in the appendix.